rubocode/frontier.nvim/doc/design/origin.md

 ### OUTCOME

+Generally, a colorscheme design sticks to the same syntactic distinctions and the number of colors used in every theme inside it.

+I wanted my personal preferences in one primary theme.
+At the same time, I wanted to be able to recreate other themes I liked with the language and plugin support accomodated in the same.
-I decided to create a new colorscheme.
+I decided to create a new colorscheme that supports multiple theming abstractions.
+This means the underlying internal abstraction must be general enough and be quite a bit discerning.
+I will not be able to integrate themes that I considered bloated, but should be able to accomodate multiple simpler and elegant themes.
 Let's see where we get!